 As I joined the project during the alpha stage, it was an intense production.
 Closing the project meant responding fast and intelligently to playtest feedback, in order to ensure that the content would offer the correct amount of challenge and balance for all play styles, as well as following the campaign’s difficulty curve.

 - Refactoring pre alpha level and mission design content bringing it to shipping quality

 - Responding to director feedback and playtest data

-I worked on the opening mission for the second act of the game, where the balance of power is introduced.
+I worked on the opening mission for the second act of the game, where the “balance of power” is introduced.
 This is where players must decide which mission giver to side with, either Amita or Sabal.
-The player’s decision will influence the following mission.
+The player’s decision will influence the following mission and later, the narrative of the game.
 For this mission, both options used the same map locations, but the player would start at different camps.
 Players would complete a task at their chosen starting camp and finish at the opposing camp, dealing with the consequences of their decision.

 - “Rebel Yell”

 In the final months of development I took part in the first Far Cry 4 podcast, offering some insights into development.